Special Programs and Resources

 - Assisting international students in acclimating to SJU and Philadelphia

-The Office of International Students and Scholars is located in the Campion Student Center, room 217, and is open Monday through Friday, 9am to 5pm.
-Please visit the website for more information: sju.edu/iss.
+The Office of International Students and Scholars is located in the Campion Student Center, room 211, and is open Monday through Friday, 9am to 5pm.
+Please visit the website sju.edu/iss or email internationalstudents@sju.edu for more information.

 Veterans Services